Rigidity of saddle loops: Mildly ramified germs with rational multiplier

-Although not needed for the proof of Theorem~D, the integrability result of Section~\ref{sec:integrability} uses some finer properties of $\varD(f)$, which we summarize in the next proposition. \begin{prop} The group $\Var f$ is formally rigid.
+Although not needed for the proof of Theorem~D, the integrability result of Section~\ref{sec:integrability} uses some finer properties of $\varD(f)$ that may also be useful for proving topological rigidity results, which we summarize in the next proposition. \begin{prop} The group $\Var f$ is formally rigid.
 Moreover, if it is solvable, then it is analytically conjugate to

 where $k$ is some positive integer not in $p\mathbb{Z}\cup q\mathbb{Z}$ and $\varepsilon\in\left\{ 0,1\right\} $. \end{prop}